gvdb/crowns/README.md

 1. Determine the dealer in whatever random way players choose
 1. For a 2 player game shuffle a deck of 52 standard playing cards (A – K, four suits)
     1. See end of document for +3 player variant
-1. The dealer deals, one by one, 5 cards to each player
+1. The dealer deals 5 cards to each player
 1. Any player may choose to "mulligan" by having a new hand dealt and shuffling the cards from their original hand back into the deck.
 Players can only mulligan once at the start of the game
 1. Place the remaining Deck of cards between players.
 Each player will draw from this Deck
 1. The player to the left of the dealer goes first and the order of players proceeds clockwise